TouchSurgery1-M

 User Flows

-Again thinking with our hands, and with the benefit of the above analysis, sketching a 'happy path' on a white board allowed us to identify the high-level user journey, information architecture and some potential pitfalls in both UX and implementation.
-I can't stress how important this step is, and later iterations.
+Again thinking with our hands, and with the benefit of insight into the user base composition, sketching a 'happy path' on a whiteboard allowed us to identify the high-level user journey, information architecture and some potential pitfalls in both UX and implementation.

 wire-flow-hand